 Aside from social distancing and mask policies, one of the best ways to keep employees safe is keeping the office appropriately cleaned and sanitized on a daily basis.
 Disinfecting and sanitizing all surfaces before and after each shift is a must.
 In addition, daily vacuuming is critical to maintaining high quality indoor air in carpeted office environments.

 However, frequent vacuuming can be extremely time-consuming, taking up more than 30% of your maintenance staff’s time.
-To save time and reduce excessive labor costs, consider leveraging automated cleaning technologies like Whiz, the autonomous vacuum sweeper from SoftBank Robotics.
+To save time and reduce excessive labor costs, consider leveraging automated cleaning technologies like Whiz, the commercial robot vacuum from SoftBank Robotics.
 By offloading a time-consuming mundane cleaning task, Whiz allows staff more time to focus on disinfection and sanitization so you can cost-effectively meet the higher cleaning standards.

 A safe workplace is critical to driving employee productivity and scaling operations amid the COVID-19 pandemic and recovery.
 Automated cleaning technologies can help reduce the near- and long-term risks of business disruptions by promoting your employee’s health, safety, and confidence in your organization.

 Fortunately, investing in cleaning automation doesn’t have to “break the bank.”
-Some independent cleaning solutions like Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
+Some independent cleaning solutions like Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
 This allows cleaning companies and property owners to pilot the solution in their facilities in a way that is cost-effective.